louis-manabat/CICD-Helm_and_Kubernetes/README.md

 <img src="readme-images/circleci-setup-3.png" alt="circleci-setup" width=30% height=30%>
 <br>

-The first and inital pipeline should fail at the package job because it might be missing (or using invalid variables) because it is running from the master branch.
+The first and inital pipeline should fail at the package job because it might be missing (or is using invalid) variables because it is running from the master branch.
 <br>
 <img src="readme-images/circleci-fail-master.png" alt="circleci-fail-master" width=50% height=50%>
 <br>